 This simple low FODMAP chili con carne with canned black beans is packed with protein and fiber!
-Dollop plain greek yogurt on top and serve with rice for a filling and flavorful low FODMAP meal.
+Add a dollop of plain low FODMAP yogurt on top and serve with rice for a filling and flavorful low FODMAP meal.

 A roasted chickpea salad is anything but a boring salad!
 Crispy and crunchy chickpeas tossed together with lettuce, tomato, nuts and seeds and topped with a yummy tahini dressing makes for a perfect as a refreshing meal or a side dish.

 This hearty, flavorful soup is good for the soul and the gut!
 It’s made with sauteed veggies like tomatoes and carrots and seasoned with an array of herbs and spices, then topped with seasoned, pan fried butter beans.
 It can be enjoyed all year long and it freezes well, too!

 Baked black beans are a great, fiber-packed side dish that pairs well with many types of main dishes.
 These beans are smokey, spicy and slightly sweet and will definitely make following a low FODMAP diet that much tastier!

 This refried beans and huevos rancheros recipe is perfect for your next breakfast/bunch!
 Made with canned lentils, this recipe packs a protein and fiber punch to keep you satisfied until your next meal.